Behind the Artist: Bernard Louedin

 Louedin currently lives and works in France alongside his wife, Dominique de Serres, a renowned fiber artist.

-For more information about the artist or to add a Bernard Louedin to your collection, contact our gallery consultants at (800) 521-9654 ext.
+For more information about the artist or to add a Bernard Louedin to your collection, register for our exciting live online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 or firstname.lastname@example.org.